MarikaBBB/MarikaBBB.github.io/gallery/README.md

 To fix this issue, I had to modify the CSS styles for the cards and gallery container.
 I had to adjust the width and height of the cards and also add media queries to ensure that the cards resized properly on different screen sizes.
 I also had to adjust the spacing between the cards to ensure that they did not overlap on smaller screens.

-To view the live site, visit the GitHub Pages link here.
+To view the live site, visit the GitHub Pages: https://marikabbb.github.io/gallery/index.html